-Within the fair value hierarchy, based on the lowest level input that is significant to the fair value measurement the above described valuation of investment properties is categorized as Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+Within the fair value hierarchy, based on the lowest level input that is significant to the fair value measurement the above described valuation of investment properties is categorised as Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
 In arriving at their estimates of market values the valuators used their market knowledge and professional judgement and did not rely solely on historical transactional comparables.
 In these circumstances, there was a greater degree of uncertainty than which exists in a more active market in estimating the market values of investment property.
 Furthermore, given the rapid change on the market, significant alterations of value can be encountered within short periods of time.
 Unforeseen macroeconomic or political crises can have a sudden and dramatic effect on markets.
 This could manifest itself by either panic buying or selling, or simply disinclination to trade until it is clear how prices in the market will be affected in the longer term.
 There have been no transfers between Levels in the hierarchy as compared to the previous reporting period.

-Disposals to investment properties during 2017 relate to the sale of several plots from the land bank portfolio as follows: 1,250 sqm in Ovidiu Lake side, Morii Lake plot, a plot of land in the town of Ovidiu of land in Tatar Peninsula, all with a total carrying value of EUR 3,173,777.
-The total selling price was higher than the carrying amount resulting in a profit of EUR 101,223.
+Disposals to investment properties during 2018 relate to the sale of several plots from the land bank portfolio as follows: 15,000 sqm in Carrefour plot, Hospital plot, a plot of land in the town of Ovidiu, the remaining plot of Mamaia North, all with a total carrying value of EUR 8,022,051.
+The total selling price was higher than the carrying amount resulting in a profit of EUR 1,195,881.